-The US Census shows the average one-way commute in America since 2019 is an average of approximately 27 minutes.
-That’s 54 minutes a day and over 4 hours in a whole work week spent on getting from point A to point B and back.
+The U.S. Census shows the average one-way commute in America since 2019 is about 27 minutes.
+That’s 54 minutes a day and 4.5 hours in a work week spent on getting from point A to point B and back.

 Decreased commute costs

-Whether you’re spending money on gas, bus fare or new walking shoes, commuting to work can add up.
+Whether you’re spending money on gas, bus fare or new walking shoes, the cost of commuting to work can add up.
 There are also opportunity costs that come with prioritizing your commute.
-For example, sometimes, the cost of commuting can stop you from moving into a nicer home on a more affordable side of town.
+For example, sometimes the cost of commuting can keep you from moving into a nicer home on a more affordable side of town.

 More time to sleep

 Cutting commute time out of the equation can give the average commuter 27 extra minutes of shut-eye.
-If you’re an early bird anyways, you can also use this time to improve your diet and make a bigger, healthier breakfast.
-The time you save in the morning can be so valuable.
+If you’re an early bird anyway, you can also use this time to exercise or meditate.
+The time you save in the morning can be surprisingly valuable.

 Parents have more time with their children

-Working from home doesn’t mean you can play with your kids all day and with schools reopening, kids won’t be at home all the time either.
-However, working from home will give you a more flexible schedule and increase your availability to them when they need you the most.
+Working from home doesn’t mean you can play with your kids all day and, with schools reopening, kids won’t be at home all the time anyway.
+However, working from home will give you a more flexible schedule and increase your availability to them.

 Partners have more quality time together